playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 ## Why should I learn these tools?

-While web development is broadly useful to learn as a skill for work in engineering, these frameworks, in particular, are a huge boon to learn.
+While web development is broadly helpful to learn as a skill for work in engineering, these frameworks, in particular, are a considerable boon to learn.

 ### Ecosystem size

 For starters, these tools are massively adopted.
 [React, Angular, and Vue account for 9% of the web in 2021](https://almanac.httparchive.org/en/2021/javascript#libraries-usage) and are consistently growing.
 While that might not sound like much, remember that [there are over 1.9 billion websites as of 2022](https://www.internetlivestats.com/total-number-of-websites/); Even 1% accounts for nearly 10 million sites.

 For example, React accounts for 12 million downloads a week from NPM alone and powers Meta's products (including Facebook, Instagram, and Messenger).
-In addition, React is utilized by a huge quantity of companies; everyone from Fortune 500s to hot startups is using React in some capacity.
+In addition, React is utilized by a vast quantity of companies; everyone from Fortune 500s to hot startups is using React in some capacity.

 Likewise, while smaller, Angular is alive and well today (unlike its eerily similarly named yet distinct predecessor "AngularJS").
 Angular gains over 2 million downloads a week from NPM and powers sites such as Microsoft's [Xbox website](https://www.madewithangular.com/sites/xbox), [Office Web Home](https://www.madewithangular.com/sites/microsoft-office-home) site, Google's [Voice website](https://www.madewithangular.com/sites/google-voice), [Messages site](https://www.madewithangular.com/sites/google-messages), [Firebase's dashboard](https://www.madewithangular.com/sites/google-firebase), and many, many, many more.